On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Introduction

 \section{Introduction}

 Causal background knowledge refers to the understanding or consensus of causal and non-causal relations in a system.
-Such information, as a supplement to data, may be obtained from domain knowledge or experts' judgements (such as smoking causes lung cancer and eating betel nuts causes oral cancer), from common sense (such as a subsequent event is not a cause of a prior event ), or even from previous experimental studies (such as double-blind experiments or A/B tests).
-Under the framework of causal graphical models, exploiting causal background knowledge may improve the identifiability of a causal effect in an observational study.
+Such information, as a supplement to data, may be obtained from domain knowledge or experts' judgments (such as smoking causes lung cancer and eating betel nuts causes oral cancer), from common sense (such as a subsequent event is not a cause of a prior event), or even from previous experimental studies (such as double-blind experiments or A/B tests).
+Under the framework of causal graphical models, representing and exploiting causal background knowledge may improve the identifiability of causal structures or causal effects in a study of causal discovery or causal inference \citep{meek1995causal,Perkovic2020mpdag}.
 For example, as shown in Figure~\ref{fig:intro}, consider a simple causal chain with three binary variables: smoking, bronchitis and dyspnea.
 With observational data only, it is possible to consistently estimate a completed partially directed acyclic graph (CPDAG) shown in Figure~\ref{fig:intro1}, representing a set of statistically equivalent DAGs called Markov equivalent.
-In this case, the causal effect of smoking on bronchitis is not identifiable, as there are three Markov equivalent DAGs and the causal effects estimated based on each of them are not identical.
-However, if we have already known that smoking can cause dyspnea, then the causal effect of smoking on bronchitis is identifiable, since there is only one DAG in the Markov equivalence class satisfying this causal constraint.
+In this case, neither the causal structure among the three vertices nor the causal effect of smoking on bronchitis is identifiable, since there are three Markov equivalent DAGs and the causal effects estimated based on each of them are not identical.
+However, if we have already known that smoking can cause dyspnea, then there is only one DAG in the Markov equivalence class satisfying this causal constraint and thus the causal effect of smoking on bronchitis is identifiable.